Transform your roast beef into an unforgettable meal with these 14 savory side dishes.

 Maple glazed carrots are sweet and crunchy, which gives a nice balance to the tender and savory roast beef.
 Not only is it delicious, but it also adds a wonderful contrast to your main entrée.

 Plus, it’s super easy to prepare!
-Just 30 minutes and 3 ingredients is all it takes – carrots, maple syrup, and butter.
+Just 40 minutes and a few ingredients are all it takes – carrots, maple syrup, and butter.

 8. Green Beans